ekanshgupta92/Zwinger_task_1/README.md

 # Zwinger_task_1

-Dashboard for Zwigger hostellers.
+Dashboard for Zwigger hostellers.</br>
-It contains- hostellers name, room number, pet type and their breed.
+It contains - hostellers name, room number, pet type and their breed.